 What Is Ketosis?

-Ketosis is a metabolic state of the body that comes from consuming a low-carb (usually under 50 grams or less), moderate protein (based on individual activity level), high-fat diet that forces your body to use ketones as it’s energy source.
-By controlling your intake of these macronutrients, you are essentially draining the body of it’s common energy source (glucose) and in turn it reacts by creating it’s own energy source from the fat you have stored (ketones).
+Ketosis is a metabolic state of the body that comes from consuming a low-carb (usually under 50 grams or less), moderate protein (based on individual activity level), high-fat diet that forces your body to use ketones as it’s an energy source.
+By controlling your intake of these macronutrients, you are essentially draining the body of its the common energy source (glucose) and in turn, it reacts by creating its own energy source from the fat you have stored (ketones).